y0m0/exceedra_tech_test/README.md

 with the "Valid from Day" value from the record n + 1, minus 1 day.

 This decision come from the assumption that the "Value" attribute of each record represent some sort of price for the product.
-And a new record is stored in the system when a new price is set for the same product, together with a starting date and an estimated end date.
+A new record is then stored in the system when a new price is set for the same product, together with a starting date and an estimated end date.
-So it would seem reasonable to think that whoever is using this system, in order to maximize their profit, would want to sell the product at the new and higher price as soon as the new "Valid from Date" for the new price is reached.
+So it is reasonable to assume that in order to maximize profit, the product should be sold at the new and higher price as soon as the new "Valid from Date" for is reached.
 Hence why the new price would take precedence over the old one even if the "Valid to Date" for the previous price has not been reached yet.

 This left me dealing with the record that have 0000-00-00 / 9999-99-99 as dates.
 My initial thought was that 9999-99-99 could have been used as some sort of fallback date.
-But after doing some research I realized that those two particular values probably represent a NULL or faulty entry, so I decided that the way to go would be to treat the 9999-99-99 just like any other date and update it according the previous rules.
+But after doing some research I realized that those two particular values probably represent a NULL or faulty entry, so I decided to treat the 9999-99-99 just like any other date and update it accordingly to the previous rules.

-The table below illustrate what would be the resulting data after processing it by using the explained logic
+The table below illustrate what the resulting data after processing it by using the explained logic

 ![results](https://raw.githubusercontent.com/y0m0/exceedra_tech_test/master/results.png)